zhurkr/BaikalCommunities/README.md

 Metadata are situated in the `data` folder.

+Example fastq files for 16S and 18S data processing you can find in 16S_examples and 18S_examples folders resperctively.

 ### Workflow plan

 The principal scheme of the pipeline is in the figure below. ![pipeline of investigation](Illustrations/Usearch.jpg)